-Whale scientists have overlooked selfish whale behavior.
+Whale scientists have overlooked selfish whale behavior, a key element in understanding why whales mass beach.
 Instead, they say healthy whales and dolphins are not selfish.
-They even follow sick pod mates to the beach and become accidentally stuck in the sand because they love each other so much.
+As proof, they follow sick pod mates to the beach and become accidentally stuck in the sand because they love each other so much.
 This leading “scientific” theory explains whale strandings in a way not involving any type of auditory injury or sinus barotrauma caused by explosives, sonar, air guns, earthquakes, and volcanic explosions.

 In other words, whales scientists do not support the idea that a barotraumatic injury in the cranial air spaces, middle-ear air pockets, and/or the air sacs insulating the two cochleas might cause echo-navigation failure.
 They do not believe the loss of echo-navigation is even possible.
 This is a tough position for them to defend because sinus barotrauma is the most common injury in all divers.
 It could very easily be the number one cause of strandings in the most prolific deep diving mammals ever to live on our planet.

 Furthermore, whale scientists have never looked for a diving-related pressure injury that might disable their biosonar system and render them lost at sea.

 Scientists favor the “follow-the-sick” concept in which family oriented, non-selfish beached whales would rather die than allow a pod mate to suffer alone.
 Whales willing to die than leave a stranded mate pulls at the heartstrings.
 “Oh, what a wonderful place the world would be if humans were more loving towards their families like the poor stranded whales.”